miron-alexandru/Alien-Onslaught/README.md

 <summary><h2>Alien-Onslaught Changelog</h2></summary>

 ### Version 3.2:
+* Improved the Save/Load feature: Now the player weapon is also saved and then loaded.
 * Implemented the Save/Load feature.
 * Sound effect when changing the ship.
 * New feature: Now the players are able to choose their ship type.
 Each player has three different ship types.